-A good review does not contain "schoolmarm" suggestions.
+A good review does not contain many "schoolmarm" suggestions.
 For many of you, this part will be very unfamiliar.
 When reviewing a scientific paper, it is not your job to correct grammar, punctuation, spelling, etc. So, it is unlike reading a term paper for a friend!
-There is a technical editor at the journal who will do that for the author after you are done.
+There is a technical editor at the journal who will do that for the author after you are done, and there is a writing fellow for our class who will help with this part.
 You should only mention these issues if there are so many as to limit the presentation score, or ones that are just hidden typos that you mention just to be nice.